aubrymcc21/Pokemon/README.md

 To Run: java .\Driver.java

 This program requires a Java IDE of some kind to run.
-It was originally tested both with BlueJ and Visual Studio Code.
+It has been tested both with BlueJ and Visual Studio Code.